Navigation Menu+

 They practised opening and shutting the tweezers, trying to keep the correct position and action.

-Great for: hand and finger strength; shoulder and elbow stability; and practise for the pincer grasp (helpful in writing).
+In terms of fine motor skills, this was great for: hand and finger strength; shoulder and elbow stability; and practise for the pincer grasp (helpful in writing).

 Soon their hands and fingers couldn’t resist feeling the beans.